jairzhino/blazor3/README.md

 # blazor3
 Encrypt Decrypt File text

-This project is for prouf the cryptograf Library dll. it's working in .Net Core
+This project is to try the cryptograf Library dll. and it's working in .Net Core